The Office (American TV series): Characters

-The Office employs an ensemble cast.
-Many characters portrayed by The Office cast are based on the original British series.
-While these characters generally have the same attitude and perceptions as their British counterparts, the roles have been redesigned to fit the American show better.
-The show is known for its relatively large cast size, and many of its actors and actresses are known particularly for their improvisational work.
+The Office features an ensemble cast.

+Many of its characters are based on characters in the original British series.
+While these characters generally have the same attitudes and perceptions as their British counterparts, the roles were modified to fit the American show.
+The show is known for its relatively large cast, and many of its actors and actresses are known particularly for their improvisational work.

 Steve Carell stars as Michael Scott, regional manager of the Dunder Mifflin Scranton Branch.
-Loosely based on David Brent, Gervais' character in the British series, Scott is a well-intentioned man whose attempts at humor, while seemingly innocent to himself, often offend and annoy his peers and employees, and in some situations lead to reprimanding from his superiors.
-Rainn Wilson portrays Dwight Schrute, based upon Gareth Keenan, who is a salesman and the assistant to the regional manager, a fictional title created by Michael.
-John Krasinski portrays Jim Halpert, a salesman and, in later seasons, assistant manager or co-manager who is known for his wittiness and his practical jokes on Dwight (often accompanied by Pam Beesly).
-Halpert is based upon Tim Canterbury and, at the start of the series, is known to have feelings for Pam, the receptionist, who is engaged to a fellow employee, Roy.
+Loosely based on David Brent, Gervais' character in the British series, Scott is a well-intentioned man whose oblivious attempts at humor often offend and annoy his peers and employees, and sometimes draw reprimands from his superiors.
+Rainn Wilson portrays Dwight Schrute, based on Gareth Keenan, who is a salesman and the Assistant to the Regional Manager, an imaginary title created by Michael.

+John Krasinski portrays Jim Halpert, a salesman and, in later seasons, assistant manager or co-manager who is known for his wittiness and his practical jokes on Dwight.
+Halpert is based upon Tim Canterbury and, at the start of the series, is known to have feelings for receptionist Pam Beesly, who is engaged to warehouse worker Roy.
 Pam, played by Jenna Fischer, is based on Dawn Tinsley.
-She is shy, but in many cases a collaborator with Jim in his pranks on Dwight.
+She is shy but often collaborates with Jim in his pranks on Dwight.

 B. J. Novak portrays Ryan Howard, who for the first two seasons is a temporary worker but is promoted to a sales representative in the third season.
-He later ascends to be the company's youngest vice president, North East Region, and director of new media until his innovations are exposed as corporate fraud, and he is fired.
+He later ascends to be the company's youngest vice president, North East Region, and director of new media until his innovations are exposed as corporate fraud and he is fired.
 He then gets a job in a bowling alley and later briefly works for the Michael Scott Paper Company.
 After this and a stint in rehab, he again eventually ends up as a temporary worker at the Scranton branch.